Live stream the NRL in HD with Kayo's FREE TRIAL and no lock-in contract

 Note: Also make sure you check out the full 2019 NRL fixtures guide.

 Watching the NRL on free-to-air TV can be a pretty lousy experience.
-Not only are you chained to the couch the whole time, you miss out on more than half the action every round, with only a handful of matches broadcast on traditional TV.
+Not only are you chained to the couch the whole time, but you also miss out on more than half the action every round.
+Only a handful of matches from the regular rounds are broadcast on traditional TV, and they're broken up by ads.
+Although Channel 9 does show every NRL finals game, and the Grand Final live exclusively.

-Live stream every NRL game for free on Kayo; start your 14-day trial now
+Live stream every NRL game on Kayo; start your 14-day trial now

-Kayo offers HD live streams and works with Macs/PCs, smartphones and laptops, Chromecast, and Telstra TV.
+Kayo offers HD live streams and works with Macs and PCs, as well as iOS and Android smartphones and laptops.
+It can also be watch on a TV via ChromeCast, Apple TV, Android TV and Telstra TV.
 You can choose a $25/month subscription to be able to watch on two screens at the same time or pay $35/month to enjoy three simultaneous streams.
-A 14-day Kayo free trial is available for new customers.
+A 14-day free trial is available for new customers, which is easy to sign-up for and cancel.

 Foxtel broadcasts every game of the NRL Telstra Premiership, with the exception of the Grand Final.
 To tune in, you will need the Sport Packages.
 Once that’s done, you will be able to stream matches with your laptop or mobile device via the Foxtel GO app.
 The app is free with your Foxtel subscription.
 All you have to do is download it from Google Play or the App store and enter your Foxtel ID.
 To stream on your laptop, check out the Foxtel website.